lede701/Credal.Net/README.md

 Install Credal.Net from Nuget

 Create an instance of the CredalClient class.
+1. Pass the Unique Id of your copilot through the constructor
+1. Pass a valid user email address.
 1. Pass your API key through the contructor with a valid email address associated with the API key.